cromeoli/vencord-midnightTheme-mod/readme.md

 I use *"Settings/Vencord/Themes/Edit Quick CSS"* option on vencord to apply the theme.

-Just copy/paste `midnightTheme-mod.css` content into it.
+Just copy/paste `midnightTheme-mod.css` content into it and close the window.
+No need to confirm.